Dogashima Coast 堂ヶ島

 Sightseeing boat tours are popular as the shoreline was created by a volcanic eruption and subsequent erosion producing pockets and caves which can be explored from the water.
 Further up the coast at Futo, strange rock formations caused by solidifying magma can be found at the end of a hiking trail.

-Orchids and Onsen
+Nature and Onsen

-You can visit a picturesque orchid garden and the Peer Dome Teso, a dome-shaped theatre where images of nature are displayed.
+You can visit a picturesque orchid garden and the Peer Dome Tenso, a dome-shaped theatre where images of nature are displayed.
 There are also plenty of onsen resorts to choose from if you fancy a relaxing overnight stay.